 If you like you can use a potato masher or a hand-held immersion blender to mash/blend part of the jam until the desired amount of chunkiness is reached.

 Using sterilized jars, ladle the hot jam into the jars and wipe off the rims with a moist towel to make sure no jam is on the rims.
-Fill each jar to no less than 1/4 inch from the top.
+Fill each jar leaving 1/4 inch headspace.
 Wash the lids with soapy water and, place them on the jars and screw on the sterilized rings.
 Boil them in a water bath canner for 10 minutes.

 Carefully remove the jars and let them sit undisturbed for 24 hours before removing the rings (optional) and storing them in a cool place.
 They will keep for up to a year.
 Once opened, store in the fridge, will keep for at least a month.